flaviassantos/ml_taxi_demand/README.md

 Building a complete ML service, from A to Z.

+## Serverless MLOps tools 🛠
+- Hopsworks as our Feature Store
+- CometML for model registry and management
+- GitHub Actions to schedule and run jobs

 ## Wanna see it in action?

 - [Live Dashboard with model predictions](https://xxxxxx.streamlit.app/)